Farhana005/EPSO-Net/README.md

-🚀 EPSO-Net: A Multi-Objective Evolutionary NAS with PSO-Guided Mutation Fusion for Explainable Brain Tumor Segmentation 🚀 Accurate and Efficient 3D Brain Tumor Segmentation in MRI using Evolutionary Optimization
+🚀 EPSO-Net: A Multi-Objective Evolutionary Neural Architecture Search with PSO-Guided Mutation Fusion for Explainable Brain Tumor Segmentation
+🚀 Accurate and Efficient 3D Brain Tumor Segmentation in MRI using Evolutionary Optimization

 📌 Full code and pretrained models will be released soon!